theopn/dotfiles/README.md

         - `LDR r`: enters the `resize_pane` mode where you can resize the pane with `<>-+` and `ESC` or `RET` to confirm
     - `$ wezterm show-keys --lua` to get the Lua table of all keybindings available
 - Kitty: The secondary terminal
+    - Colorscheme can be changed with `kitten themes`

 ### Text editors: